FreePYQ logoFreePYQ

 Explanation:

 The average age of 48 students is 19 years, so total age = 48 × 19 = 912 years.
 Including the teacher, the average becomes 20 years for 49 people, so total age = 49 × 20 = 980 years.
 The teacher's age is 980 - 912 = 68 years.
-The core concept is using the average formula: Total sum = Average × Number of items.
+Key point: using the average formula: Total sum = Average × Number of items.
 Option A is correct.
-Distractors might miscalculate the total ages or misapply the average formula.
+The other choices might miscalculate the total ages or misapply the average formula.

 Question 39